dhinesh-superops/mcp_server_demo/README.md

 For STDIO,
-- replace this line at the end
+- replace this line at the end in main.py
 ```
 if __name__ == "__main__":
 	mcp.run(transport="stdio")